SCOPE OF THIS CHAPTER

 - The need to notify the local authority of their intention to apply for an Adoption Order.

-Any such notification received should be passed to the Adoption Service.
+Any such notification received should be passed to the Locality Area.
 The Adoption Manager will arrange for the notification to be acknowledged and, if not already allocated, allocate the case to a social worker.
-The allocated worker must fulfil the qualifications and experience criteria set out in Section 5 of the Adoption Panel Procedure.
+The allocated worker must fulfil the qualifications and experience criteria set out in Adoption Panel (please refer to Adoption East Midlands).

 Upon receipt of the notification, the local authority will have a duty to supervise the welfare of the child if the child is within the definition of Privately Fostered - see Section 5, Local Authority Duty to Supervise Child.

 An Adoption Case Record should be opened for the child or each of the children involved.